 Biodegradable or reusable containers required for brush and leaf pickup

-To support our community’s transition to biodegradable or reusable leaf containers in advance of the August 1, 2023 implementation date, information and resources are available on the City’s Sanitation website.
+To support our community’s transition to biodegradable or reusable leaf containers which was in effect as of August 1, 2023, information and resources are available on the City’s Sanitation website.
 Check out this image to better understand acceptable containers for disposing of your leaves curbside!

 It is the City of Asheville’s mission to create a thriving local economy and a clean, healthy environment.
 Community cleanliness has been identified by City Council as an area of concern and is encompassed in their FY23 strategic priority to improve core services.
 Single-use plastic products pose a serious threat to public health and the local environment.
 In 2022, Plastic Free WNC, a coalition of organizations and community advocates including MountainTrue, Sierra Club and NC Public Interest Research Group, gathered data on the impact of plastic bags and disposable foodware products on the natural environment, and conducted preliminary stakeholder engagement.
 In July 2022, this information and a proposed ordinance was presented to the Sustainability Advisory Committee (SAC), who recommended City Council take action to reduce single-use plastic consumption.